Be Respectful in Places of Worship

 Tip 4: Clothing

 Wear clothes that cover your shoulders and midriff and are at least close to knee length.
 This is for both males and females.
-Long shorts that come close to your knees or even cover your knees are usually acceptable but if in doubt jeans or long pants are the best option.
+Long shorts that come close to your knees or even cover your knees are usually acceptable.
+If in doubt jeans or long pants are the best option.
 Also a t-shirt is usually an acceptable way of covering your shoulders.
 If wearing a singlet, have a jacket or shawl to put over your shoulders.
 Ladies, a shawl can also be used to cover cleavage if you are wearing a low cut top or cover your head if you need to.
 If wearing a skirt or dress, just make sure it is not too short.
 Usually to the knee skirts and dresses are acceptable in most places but there are some that you need your knees covered (both men and women).
 Footwear is needed (unless in temples where you may be asked to remove your shoes) and usually sandals are ok.
 Hats (including caps and beanies) are usually removed when entering also.
 If in doubt check the website of the place of worship you are visiting before you go.

 It really should be common sense but unfortunately I have seen so many people being disrespectful in places of worship.